conda/constructor/README.md

 Notes:
 ------

-  * Constructor does not work with `noarch` packages, all conda packages must be available for the platform you are building the installer for.
+  * Constructor does not work with `noarch`-Python packages, all conda packages must be available for the platform you are building the installer for.